Students reflect on experiences with campus mental health services, ask for more

 “They didn’t say what kind of appointment it was either,” Fassbender remembered.
 “I’ve never been to a mental health person before.
 I didn’t really know what to expect.
 I was just told it was going to be like a general ‘get to know you’ kind of thing.”

-For the next two weeks between Emily’s first appointment and follow-up — which she had preemptively scheduled during her Access Appointment — her counselor recommended tracking her anxiety and other symptoms until they met again in two weeks.
+For the next two weeks between Fassbender’s first appointment and follow-up — which she had preemptively scheduled during her Access Appointment — her counselor recommended tracking her anxiety and other symptoms until they met again in two weeks.

 UHS is open about the fact that their mental health services are limited.
 “If you need urgent, long-term, or specialized treatment, UHS may suggest an outside community provider,” their website reads.